GrassBro/OCOR/README.md

 # OCOR
-This is an reproduction of CVPR'22 paper, Bi-directional Object-context Prioritization Learning for Saliency Ranking.
+This is a reproduction of the CVPR'22 paper, Bi-directional Object-context Prioritization Learning for Saliency Ranking.

+## Installation

+## Training

+## Inference & Evaluation

+## Pre-trained Model